-IDD Doliny Policy Polovance IDP Policy Policy Relevance S1: Spatial Policy The spatial policy in the IDP sets out that the Main Centres and Main Centre Outer Areas have the role as the focal point for development to maintain the vitality of these areas.
+IDP Policy Policy Relevance S1: Spatial Policy S1.
+Spatial Policy The spatial policy in the IDP sets out that the Main Centres and Main Centre Outer Areas have the role as the focal point for development to maintain the vitality of these areas.
 S2: Main Centres and The Main Centres provide the core focus for development within the Island Main Centre Outer and proposals for development in these areas will generally be supported.
 Areas Proposals for development within the Main Centre Outer Areas will also generally be supported where this would not detract from the objective of ensuring the Main Centres remain the core focus for economic and social growth.
 In both cases proposals must meet the requirements of the relevant specific policies of the Island Development Plan.
 MC2: Housing in This policy supports the principle of residential development on this site Main Centres and and seeks a variety of size and type of dwellings that are reflective of the Main Centre Outer demographic profile of households requiring housing.
 To ensure larger Areas schemes such as for this site are well planned from the outset and the most effective and efficient use of land is made, a Development Framework is required which, once approved, will be taken into account when considering proposals for the site.
 GP1: Landscape Development must respect the relevant landscape character type within Character and Open which it is set and must not result in unacceptable loss of any specific Land distinctive features that contribute to the wider landscape character and local distinctiveness of the area.
 GP5: Protected The particular special interest of the Protected Buildings (Le Maresquet Farm) Buildings including its special character, features and setting, must be considered so that, as far as possible, that special character is not adversely affected and is preserved in a manner which is proportionate to its special interest.
 GP7: Archaeological This policy relates to the archaeological importance of a site.
 Development Remains should assess the archaeological implications of proposals at an early stage.
-1 7

-GP8: Design Development, including the design of necessary infrastructure and facilities, is expected to achieve a high standard of design which respects, and where appropriate, enhances the character of the environment.
-Two or more storey buildings constitute a more efficient use of land than single storey buildings and therefore development proposals should consider a multi-storey design from the outset, unless there are overriding reasons why this design approach would be unacceptable.
-Proportionate residential amenity space must be provided appropriate to the housing type and location.
-Development must respect the character of the local built environment and provide soft and hard landscaping to reinforce local character and/or mitigate the impacts of development including contributing to more sustainable construction.
-The amenity of occupiers and neighbours is also important - see IDP Annex I for further information.
-Residential accommodation is required to be accessible for all and to be flexible and adaptable.
-Proposals will need to demonstrate that they have been designed in such a way that design features that support people being able to live in their own homes for as long as possible can be easily added in the future when required.
-Development should also provide adequate areas for storage of refuse and recyclable materials.
-GP9: Sustainable The policy is wide-ranging and includes requirements for sustainable design Development and construction with reference to the design, layout and orientation of buildings and surface water drainage, renewable energy and use of materials.
-Hard landscaping should include the use of permeable paving and other Sustainable Urban Drainage Systems (SUDS).
-The design of soft landscaping can also help in accordance with this policy. can also help in accordance with this policy.
-Development of 5 or more dwellings will require a Site Waste Management Plan.
-The Site Waste Management Plans planning advice note can be found here - www.gov.gg/planning_building_permissions.
-GP10: Individual proposals must conform to a comprehensive scheme for the whole Comprehensive site or area in order to make the most effective and efficient use of land.
-Development ·
+is expected to achieve a high standa appropriate, enhances the character buildings constitute a more efficient and therefore development proposa from the outset, unless there are ov would be unacceptable.
+Proportiona provided appropriate to the housing Development must respect the char provide soft and hard landscaping to the impacts of development includir construction.
+The amenity of occupi IDP Annex I for further information.
+Residential accommodation is requir flexible and adaptable.
+Proposals wi been designed in such a way that de able to live in their own homes for a the future when required.
+Development should also provide ac recyclable materials.
+GP9: Sustainable Development The policy is wide-ranging and include and construction with reference to t buildings and surface water drainage Hard landscaping should include the Sustainable Urban Drainage Systems can also help in accordance with this Development of 5 or more dwellings Plan.
+The Site Waste Management Plans p www.gov.gg/planning_building_perior GP10: Comprehensive Development Individual proposals must conform t site or area in order to make the mo GP9: Sustainable Development GP10: Comprehensive